ThatCosmicStorm/Quartz/README.md

 - While both forms are syntactically correct, it may be better to use Form 1 and 2 at different times to improve readability.
 #### I.A.1.
 Form 1
 - Default form, a.k.a., Form 1 will usually be the main form you'll use.
-- It is used when there are multiple arguments to display or if a single argument simply has a long name (> 25 characters).
+- It is used when there are more than two arguments to display or if the entire command is simply long (up to you to determine what length that is).
 ```
 // Form 1
 cmd :